reiryuki/Miui-Screen-Recorder-Magisk-Module/README.md

 # Miui Screen Recorder Magisk Module

+## DISCLAIMER
+- Miui apps are owned by Xiaomi™.
+- The MIT license specified here is for the Magisk Module, not for Miui apps.

 ## Descriptions
-- Miui Screen Recorder app by Xiaomi Inc.
+- Miui Screen Recorder by Xiaomi Inc. ported and integrated as a Magisk Module for all supported and rooted devices with Magisk

+## Sources
+- apkmirror.com com.miui.screenrecorder Xiaomi Inc.

 ## Screenshots
 - https://t.me/androidryukimods/159